-Application was made to DPE on 30 November 2022 for a variation of construction hours for the purposes of completing two continuous concrete pours for the pile caps of the turbine footings for the power island as well as 10 smaller continuous concrete pours.
+Application was made to the Department on 30 November 2022 for a variation of construction hours for the purposes of completing two continuous concrete pours for the pile caps of the turbine footings for the power island as well as 10 smaller continuous concrete pours.
 Approval for this activity was received on 14 December 2022, which included consideration of the construction traffic noise associated with the pours.
-The application, noise impact assessment and DPE approval for this work are all provided in Appendix D.
+The application, noise impact assessment and the Department approval for this work are all provided in Appendix D.

-$^{^{\}rm 2}$ Project dates assume commencement of construction in February 2022.
+2 Project dates assume commencement of construction in February 2022.